amolenaar/brewberry-pi-python/doc/actors-in-python.md

 ----

 Where to put the `receive` function?
-How to do state changes?
-Return function to call on next iteration.

     def my_func(message=None):
         if message: